 - Whole Milk Ricotta Cheese: The creamy heart of the pie.
 Ricotta cheese, especially when it’s natural milk, lends a smooth, creamy consistency.
 It melds with the other ingredients to give the pie its distinctive, soft texture.

 - Parmigiano Reggiano Cheese: This cheese brings a touch of saltiness and a rich, nutty flavor.
-When shredded and mixed in, it not only adds depth to the pie but also ensures a lovely, irresistible melted consistency.
+When shredded and mixed in, it adds depth to the pie and ensures a lovely, irresistible melted consistency.

 - Eggs: They play a dual role.
 Eggs help bind all the ingredients together, ensuring the filling remains cohesive.
 Additionally, they provide a slight richness to the pie, enhancing its flavor profile.